Haver and Lee: Haver and Lee

 Tully made his first BBC radio broadcasts in 1924.
-From 1929, Keyes also appeared in his own right as a comic juggler of Indian clubs, sometimes billed as "The Ace of Clubs".
+Keyes also appeared in his own right as a comic juggler of Indian clubs, sometimes billed as "The Ace of Clubs", appearing on the bill at the Alhambra music hall in London in September 1924.

 Keyes and Tully formed the comedy double act Haver and Lee in the mid-1920s.
 Haver (Keyes) was the straight man, with a marked American accent, who attempted to recite or sing while Lee (Tully) would interrupt with nonsensical comments and wisecracks.
 They appeared in BBC radio broadcasts from 1931, billed as "The Fun Racketeers", and later made regular appearances on Henry Hall's Guest Night, closing their spot with the catchphrase, "Play, Henry!".
 They also appeared together in several films, including Radio Parade of 1935 (1934), The Student's Romance (1935), Mother, Don't Rush Me (starring Robb Wilton, 1936), and Once in a Million (1936), and made short films for British Pathé.

 From 1940, they played the roles of Duckweed and Eggblow, two useless handymen in a hotel, in the anarchic radio comedy series Danger - Men at Work!, written and produced by Max Kester.
 They made their final radio broadcast together in the show Happidrome, in 1944.